 Meaningful Customer Discovery requires the development of a minimum viable product (MVP).
 Therefore, each team should have the applicable goal of the following:

 1. Teams building a physical product must have a bill of materials and a prototype.
-The product should have an associated website to attract potential customers.
+The product should have an associated website with the product features to attract potential customers.

 2. Teams building a web product must attempt to build the site, create demand and have customers using it.

-3. Your weekly narrative is an integral part of your deliverables.
-It's how we measure your progress, and it is required that you maintain and update it at least once per week, if not after every customer insight.
-We will use a set of files in Markdown format stored in an Obsidian vault.
+3. Your weekly LaunchPad Central narrative is an integral part of your deliverables.
+It’s how we measure your progress, and it is required that you maintain and update it at least once per week, if not after every customer insight.

 4. Your team will present a weekly in-class PowerPoint summary of progress.
 The presentation must be submitted before class starts.

 This course is team-based and 85% of your grade will come from your team progress and the final project.
 The grading criteria are broken down as follows: